The Xometry app works best with JavaScript enabled!

 2 parts/hr

-Because of the difference in molding cycle times, blow molding is capable of higher production volumes compared to rotomolding.
+Volume comparison: Because of the difference in molding cycle times, blow molding is capable of higher production volumes compared to rotomolding.
 More specifically, blow molding machines can output 70 parts/hr, whereas rotomolding may be limited to only 2 parts/hr.

-Common rotational molding materials include Low-density Polyethylene (LDPE), Linear Low-Density Polyethylene (LLDPE), High-Density Polyethylene (HDPE), and Crosslinked Polyethylene (PEX).
+Materials comparison: Common rotational molding materials include Low-density Polyethylene (LDPE), Linear Low-Density Polyethylene (LLDPE), High-Density Polyethylene (HDPE), and Crosslinked Polyethylene (PEX).
 Meanwhile, common materials for blow molding include LDPE, Polypropylene (PP), Polyethylene Terephthalate (PET), Polyvinyl Chloride (PVC), and HDPE.

-What Are the Mutual Alternatives to Blow Molding and Rotational Molding?
+Alternatives to Blow Molding and Rotational Molding

-Mutual alternatives to both blow molding and rotational molding are:
+Some alternatives to both blow molding and rotational molding are:

 1. Thermoforming: With thermoforming, a plastic sheet is heated until it is fully pliable, whereafter it is shaped around a single-sided mold and left to cool to the new shape.
 Thermoforming is similar to both blow molding and rotomolding in that all three processes involve heating the plastic.